Revised November 1, 2021

 The copyright for any article appearing in the Journal of Physical Therapy Science is held by the Society of Physical Therapy Science, and the publishing rights by IPEC, Inc.

 If the corresponding author is not a member of the Society of Physical Therapy Science, the submission charge is 10,000 yen for each manuscript.
 A Submission charge will not be levied for a member of the Society of Physical Therapy Science.
-The article processing charge is 20,000 yen per page in published format.
+The article processing charge (APC) is 20,000 yen per page in published format.
 The fees are to be paid when requested by the Society of Physical Therapy Science.
-We do not offer waivers nor discounts for article processing charges to corresponding authors based in developing countries.
+We offer APC waivers to manuscripts whose corresponding authors are based in countries classified by the United Nations as least developed countries.

 Manuscripts submitted to the Journal of Physical Therapy Science must present original and unpublished materials and should not be under editorial consideration elsewhere.
 The Journal of Physical Therapy Science publishes four types of articles: Original Articles, Review Articles, Case Studies, and Technical Notes.